trimstray/nginx-admins-handbook/README.md

 Mostly, I apply the rules presented here on the NGINX working as a reverse proxy.
 However, does not to prevent them being implemented for NGINX as a standalone server.

+## Who This Book is For

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.
 I think it can also be a good complement to official documentation.

 I did my best to make this handbook a single and consistent.
 Is organized in an order that makes logical sense to me.
 Of course, I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.

+## Before You Start

-Before you start, remember about the following most important things:
+Remember about the following most important things:

   > **`Do not follow guides just to get 100% of something.
 Think about what you actually do at your server!`**